chengsoonong/eheye/BregmanLR/notebook/README.txt

+The notebook BregmanLR_demo.ipynb is done for an semester project, and forms 15% of the course assessment.

 The demo requires Python 3, numpy, scipy, matplotlib, scikit-learn and CVXPY.

 To set up a conda environment to run the BregmanLR Demo:

 1) Enter this into a terminal opened in the folder containing demo_requirements.txt:

 $ conda create --name demo_env --file demo_requirements.txt
 $ source activate demo_env
 $ jupyter notebook